 Frequently asked questions:

 We work on stringed instruments of all eras.
 This includes acoustic guitars, classical guitars, electric guitars, acoustic basses, mandolins, banjolins, banjos, electric basses, upright basses, autoharps, zithers, sitars, baglamas, ouds, and more.
-If you are curious if we work on the instrument you own, feel free to call us and we can discuss.
+If you are curious if we work on the instrument you own, feel free to call or email us and we can discuss, but it's likely if it's made out of wood (or even metal) we've likely worked on at least one, if not a dozen.
 There is nothing too odd or curious, and we love working on instruments from all over the world.

 How long is your turnaround?